Germany’s second largest airline ‘Air Berlin’ has ended flight operations on October 27th. What will become of aircraft, routes and employees now?

 Lufthansa will fly the Boeing 747-400 60 times to Tegel in November.
-The first domestic B744 flight from Frankfurt to Tegel is going to be #LH168 on November 1st.
+The first domestic B744 flight from Frankfurt to Tegel was #LH168 on November 1st.

-Additionally, the German flag carrier has announced two new transatlantic routes: Düsseldorf to Miami (3x weekly) and Berlin Tegel to New York JFK (5x weekly).
-Both routes are due to start on November 8th (operated by Airbus A330-300 aircraft) and will be transferred to Eurowings in summer 2018.
+Additionally, the German flag-carrier has launched two new transatlantic routes: Düsseldorf to Miami (3x weekly) and Berlin Tegel to New York JFK (5x weekly).
+Both routes started on November 8th (operated by Airbus A330-300 aircraft) and will be transferred to Eurowings in summer 2018.

-The Berlin-JFK route is also the first time that Lufthansa is basing a wide body aircraft in the German Capital since 2001.
+The Berlin – New York JFK route is also the first time that Lufthansa is basing a wide body aircraft in the German Capital since 2001.

-Eurowings is starting many new short-haul routes from Berlin (Tegel), Düsseldorf, Munich, Cologne, Hamburg, Nuremberg, Stuttgart, Salzburg and Zurich in January 2018 as well as increasing the frequency of existing routes.
-35 of them were served by Air Berlin before.
+Eurowings has announced many new short-haul routes from Berlin (Tegel), Düsseldorf, Munich, Cologne, Hamburg, Nuremberg, Stuttgart, Salzburg and Zurich, as well as an increased frequency for existing routes, starting in late 2017 and early 2018.
+Most of them were served by Air Berlin before.

-The airline has also announced several long haul leisure destinations from Düsseldorf airport:
+The airline is also starting several long haul leisure destinations from Düsseldorf airport this year: